aurelia/binding/doc/article/en-US/binding-basics.md

 * `attribute`:  an HTML or SVG attribute name.
 * `command`: one of Aurelia's attribute binding commands:
   * `one-time`: flows data one direction: from the view-model to the view, **once**.
-  * `one-way` / `to-view`: flows data one direction: from the view-model to the view.
+  * `to-view`: flows data one direction: from the view-model to the view.
   * `from-view`: flows data one direction: from the view to the view-model.
   * `two-way`: flows data both ways: from view-model to view and from view to view-model.
   * `bind`: automically chooses the binding mode.
-Uses two-way binding for form controls and one-way binding for almost everything else.
+Uses two-way binding for form controls and to-view binding for almost everything else.
 * `expression`: a JavaScript expression.

 Typically you'll use the `bind` command since it does what you intend most of the time.
 Consider using `one-time` in performance critical situations where the data never changes because it skips the overhead of observing the view-model for changes.
 Below are a few examples.